On this page:

 High blood pressure usually cannot be cured, but it can be controlled with proper treatment.
-See also Risk Factors and Prevention.
-Controlling high blood pressure can help prevent heart disease, kidney disease and stroke.
-However, it usually requires lifelong medication for those individuals whose blood pressure is definitely abnormal.
+Treatment options including changing diet/exercise habits and medications.
+However it usually requires lifelong medication for those individuals whose blood pressure is definitely abnormal.

 If your clinician prescribes one or more medications for you, it is important that you take them regularly (not just when you remember it or feel bad).
 Controlling high blood pressure can help prevent heart disease, kidney disease and stroke.
 Discuss any side effects with your health care provider, because many can be prevented by a change in medication dosages or type.

 Smoking tobacco is the single worst thing that one can do to one's health, especially for persons with high blood pressure.
 Nicotine constricts blood vessels, stimulates the heart and increases the rate at which fatty deposits occur within the arteries.
 This can increase the destruction of the arteries already caused by high blood pressure.
 If you smoke, quit.
 See Tobacco: You Can Quit!